 - Expand his/her own knowledge of Pan African and Latino history and culture.
 Our workshop series is an interactive training that provides a virtual Bro/Sis experience.

 Workshop participants collaborate with other educators to learn our strategies for teaching our 10 Curriculum Focus Issues, implementing single-sex and rites of passage programming, and developing curriculum.
 We are committed to working with public institutions because they provide essential educational and leadership development opportunities for low-income and working-class students of color.

-The Publications include anthologies of our members’ writings, curricula and other materials developed and published by Bro/Sis.
-The publications are intended for distribution to community and school based educators, the general public and Friends of the organization.
-Each of our programs will eventually generate at least one book.
+Publications include anthologies of our members’ writings, curricula and other materials developed and published by Bro/Sis.
+The publications are intended for distribution to community and school based educators, the general public and friends of the organization.
 Current and upcoming Liberating Voices/Liberating Minds publications are: